 Yes, it is possible to lose more than you invest, but only if your broker doesn’t support negative balance protection.

-Liquidation can also happen in margin-traded long-term investing when the investor chooses a ratio that is too high.
+Liquidation can also happen in leverage-traded long-term investing when the investor chooses a ratio that is too high.

-Forex trading on margin is also an arena where traders are constantly liquidated due to overleveraged positions with a low margin requirement.
+Forex trading on leverage is also an arena where traders are constantly liquidated due to overleveraged positions with a low margin requirement.

 Liquidation happens when your current account balance can’t support your open losses in your trading account.